sohaibaktar/sohaib_aktar/README.md

 # sohaibaktar.github.oi

-this is our own site ..
+this is my own site ..

-you can create your own by fork .
+ go to the above link to watch. you can create your own by fork .